szymon-kwiecien/error_handling_app/README.md

 | Administrator | admin@example.com            | tajneHaslo1      |
 | Regular User  | jan.kowalski@example.com      | haslo123         |
 | Employee      | anna.nowak@example.com        | bezpieczneHaslo! |

+> 🚧 **Note:** This application is under active development.
+> The core functionalities have already been implemented.
+> Validation and tests will be added in the near future.